szabogabor91/gimlet-website/src/concepts/the-sane-helm-guide.md

   [...]
 ```

-The output is well-known, although lengthy Kubernetes yamls.
+The output is well known - although lengthy - Kubernetes yaml.
 These are the yamls Helm is applying on the cluster, this time though it was only rendering text files on your laptop.

-To close the loop, let's
-- look at the source of a chart
-- modify a variable
-- and render the modified chart locally

-## Closing the loop
+## Closing the feedback loop

-To see Helm in full circle, let's create a chart that we can modify safely:
+To see Helm in full circle, let's create a chart on your laptop that we can modify safely:

 ```
 $ helm create my-first-chart